google-research/federated/dp_ftrl/README.md

 *   `optimizer_utils` defined several custimized optimizers including a simple reimplementation of SGD, differential private SGD with momentum (DP-SGDM) and differential private FTRL with momentum (DP-FTRLM).
-*   `tree_aggregation` defined the noise accumulation by a tree structure for DP-FTRLM.

 TODO(b/172867399): add privacy computation method.